UMM-CSci3412-Fall2023/command-line-introduction-jack-simon/README.md

     `*.h` files that can be compiled to create an executable.
 - Goes into the `NthPrime` directory that the `tar` extraction created.
-- Compiles the C program that was extracted, generating an executable called `NthPrime` (still in the `NthPrime` directory in your specified temporary directory).
+- Compiles the C program that was extracted, generating an executable called `NthPrime` in the same directory.
   - See below for notes on how to compile a C program with the `gcc` compiler.
-- Call the resulting executable (`NthPrime`). `NthPrime` requires a single number as a command line argument; you should pass it the first of the two command line arguments your script received.
+- Call the resulting executable (`NthPrime`). `NthPrime` requires a single number as a command line argument; you should pass it the command line argument your script received.

 As an example, imagine you are in the directory `/home/chris/lab0` and your script is called using: